-1. In the main menu, select Settings \rightarrow Communication \rightarrow GSM.
+1. In the main menu, select Settings $\rightarrow$ Communication $\rightarrow$ GSM.

-Image 10-32 Communication menu, GSM
+Image 10-31 Communication menu, GSM

-The GSM pin code input menu is displayed.
-If a pin code has already been entered, it will not be necessary to enter the pin code again.
-If all you see is an entry field, continue with next step.
+At first use, the GSM pin code input menu is displayed.
+If a correct pin code has been entered in the past, it will not be necessary to enter the pin code again and you can skip the next step.

-2. Enter the 4 digits of the pin code and select APPLY and confirm with OK.
+2. Enter the 4 digits of the PIN code and confirm.

-Image 10-33 Example of the GSM menu once the pin code has been applied
+Image 10-32 Example of the GSM menu once the pin code has been applied